Category: Nutritional Supplement Guides

 Risk Factor Description

-Drug Interactions Possible interactions with lymphoma medications, affecting efficacy and safety.
+Drug Interactions Possible interaction with anticoagulants affecting bleeding risk.

 Conclusion